Resources for students of color

 - The Congressional Hispanic Caucus Institute’s Public Policy Fellowships offer opportunities to learn about the legislative process Latino/a aspiring policy makers.

-- The Portland Leadership Foundation’s internship program matches underrepresented college students, including students of color, with paid internships at top Portland companies
+- Emerging Leaders matches underrepresented college students, including students of color, with paid internships at top Portland companies

 - The Gem Fellowship recruits African American, American Indian, and Hispanic American students interested in pursuing master’s and doctorate degrees in engineering and science, and connects them with top internships and degree programs.